fachacoso/tictactoe/README.md

 The classic game of Tic-Tac-Toe where you can play with your friend or a computer!
 This project was created in Unity and scripts were created in C#.

+A link to a playthrough can be viewed [here!](https://www.youtube.com/watch?v=vpDYokSOYrQ&feature=youtu.be)

 ## Table of contents
 * [Gameplay](#gameplay)
 * [Features](#features)